 UX vs UI: Design, Differences, and Relationship

 It’s a common phrase to discuss UX vs UI in tech.
 UX and UI are often juxtaposed to associate their relevance with how they work interactively.
-Their association with one another is also a way of designing the front-end development of a website.
-When designing a website, UX and UI are very important factors.
+Their association with one another is also a way of designing the front-end development of a website or a mobile app.
+When designing a website or a mobile app, UX and UI are very important factors.

 So, what are UX and UI?

 UX and UI directly translate to User Experience and User Interface, respectively.
 Both of these are integral elements to a software project and should work closely with one another.
 Poor UI design could be detrimental to the UX execution and vice versa.
 Although they are inseparable, they are also completely different in terms of the development aspect.

 User Experience (UX) is associated with the overall experience regarding a person’s emotions, anticipation, and/or reaction when testing a product, system, or service.
 Although this is measured in various products, this term is mostly used in tech focusing on websites, and mobile or computer applications.
 UX defines the ease of use of the software product.
 To determine the UX quality, there should be a good User Experience Design (UXD).